BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 #### Know What Lies in the Cloud

-> Friends don't let friends build datacenters - AWS
+> Friends don't let friends build datacenter - AWS

 With the rise of the cloud, more and more data and services get moved into the cloud.
 Knowing what is there and what internet-facing services those cloud operations require becomes crucial.
 Knowing your cloud attack surface and your level of responsibility requires performing the following tasks: